openshift-labs/learn-katacoda/middleware/serverless/02-serving.md

 ## Deploy the service

-Lets clear our terminal `clear`{{execute interrupt}} before running our exercises.
+Clear our terminal `clear`{{execute interrupt}} before running the next exercises.

 To deploy the service execute `oc apply -n serverless-tutorial -f basics/service.yaml`{{execute}}

 As it will take some time for the service to come up you can watch the status using the command `oc get -n serverless-tutorial get pods -w`{{execute}}

-A successful service deployment will show the following greeter pods:
+A successful service deployment will show the following `greeter` pods:

 ```shell
 NAME                                       READY   STATUS              RESTARTS   AGE